Navy Medical Corps Officer Program (2025)

 Age Waiver

-An age waiver may be approved in restricted numbers in circumstances when the candidate exceeds the statutory age for commissioning but otherwise has an extraordinary record or demonstrated expertise needed by the Navy.
+In some cases, an age waiver can be approved if a candidate exceeds the statutory age for commissioning but has an exceptional record or specialized skills that the Navy needs.

 Gender